harmony-one/horizon/docs/ETH2_0.md

     * `pub fn calculate_min_storage_balance_for_submitter(max_submitted_blocks_by_account: u32,) -> Balance `

 ### Near Rainbow Bridge Near Light Client Walkthrough
 The following is a walkthrough of how a transaction executed on NEAR is propogated to Ethereum's [nearbridge](https://github.com/aurora-is-near/rainbow-bridge/tree/master/contracts/eth/nearbridge).
-See [Cryptographic Primitives](#nearbridge-cryptographic-primitives) for more information on the cryptography used.
+See [nearbridge Cryptographic Primitives](#nearbridge-cryptographic-primitives) for more information on the cryptography used.

 **NearOnEthClient Overview**